Key Generation¶

 Key Stability Requirement¶

-The same arguments must produce the same key at both store time and recover time.
-If your method args are mutable, order-dependent, or contain non-deterministic components (e.g. timestamps), normalise them in your custom key generator.
+The same arguments must produce the same key at both store time and recover time, on every instance and across restarts.
+Watch for these pitfalls and normalise in a custom KeyGenerator where needed:

 Next Steps¶